Joelynn94/techdegree-project-1/README.md

 # Techdegree Project 1
-## This is a Github repository of the first project of the Techdegree
+## This is a Github repository of the first Techdegree project